When Good People Go Bad (Judges 7-9)

 What do you do with this?
 How do you keep from becoming judgmental or disillusioned?
 What do you do when over and over, the people who seem to be spiritually alive, maybe even powerfully used by God, are found out to be less than we thought?

 There's a story I'd like to look at that will help us answer this.
-More importantly, it will also lead us to reflect on something that is absolutely crucial for our own futures.
+More importantly, it will also lead us to reflect on something that is absolutely crucial for our own future.
 So follow along as we look at a case study and ask how we handle when a good person goes bad.

 Gideon the Good

 We've been looking at the book of Judges.
 Today we're continuing the story of a man named Gideon.
 If you know this story, I think that you would have to agree with me that by almost any standard, Gideon is a good man.
-Out of all of the judges in this book, God is most visible in the story of his life.
+Out of all the judges in this book, God is most visible in the story of his life.
 Out of every judge, it is to Gideon alone that an angel appears.
 It's the longest story in the book of Judges, which speaks to its importance.
 As well, Gideon wins a resounding victory.

 Centuries later, the writer of Hebrews gave Gideon as an example of someone who through faith conquered kingdoms.
 Even later, in our time, we have the Gideons, a Bible society that's named itself after Gideon.
 It's almost all good.